EURO CRIME

 • The Mulgray Twins authors of No Suspicious Circumstances and Under Suspicion.

-• Theorin, Johan agent's page for the author of 'Echoes from the Dead'.
+• Theorin, Johan Swedish author of the CWA Dagger winning 'Echoes from the Dead' and 'The Darkest Room'.

 • Thomas, Craig Welsh author who probably started the techno-thriller genre.